 Unlike the PFD rules, sentencing or incarceration for a felony or misdemeanor does not automatically disqualify someone as a “resident” for purposes of CVRF activities, though it may disqualify him/her for certain CVRF jobs and opportunities such as working aboard a CVRF vessel or operating CVRF machinery.

 In general, the absences allowed by the PFD program will be allowed for CVRF residency, including absences for education, military service, medical treatment, providing care, etc. To the extent there is any dispute about an absence, the PFD rules will serve as guidelines and the final determination of residency will be determined by CVRF (see below).

 CVRF reserves the right to make final determinations about residency.
 CVRF will take into account applicable statutes, regulations and CVRF policies, as well as fairness and common sense.
-CVRF may seek a written opinion from the governing body, CVRF board member and/or senior CVRF employee in the member village in settling any dispute about CVRF residency.
+CVRF may seek a written opinion from the governing body, CVRF board member and/or senior CVRF employee in the member community in settling any dispute about CVRF residency.